CiscoSE/Catalyst-Wireless-Telemetry/README.md

    You should be able to access it and it **will be empty**.

-7. Now you shall configure the Catalyst 9800 Wireless LAN Controller (WLC) in order to send the data to telegraf.
+7. Now you shall configure the Catalyst 9800 Wireless LAN Controller (WLC) in order to collect the AP sensor data.
 Access the WLC CLI and configure the ap profile:
    ```
     ap profile default-ap-profile
      description "Default AP Profile for IOS-XE"